|GPS:||43.208, -123.565 Google Map · Climbing Area Map|

 Understanding the origins of the Tyee formation is still in its infancy.
 Pre-tectonic theories favored sediments from Klamath Mountain sources or ancient mountains once west of Coos Bay depositing into a high basin that is now exposed as high ridges through erosional processes (Snavely et al. 1964).
 More recently with an understanding of tectonics and the mineralogy of the Tyee Formation it appears possible that they formed from Southwest Idaho batholith sediments (Heller et al. 1985) carried by a prehistoric (Eocene) river that deposited in a deep sediment basin that was later uplifted to their current position and exposed through massive landslides and erosion.

+There has been a recent effort by local climbers clearing the trails of down logs and maintaining routes.
 Many of these trails have become obscured through lack of maintenance or completely wiped out by recent logging.
 Perhaps as much as a third of the climbing area has been clear-cut which has obliterated those portions of the trails, making access to climbs in the clear-cut more adventurous.
 All but the most used trails have fallen into disrepair.
 Those with a drive-in permits (almost no one) or biking with a walk-in permit (very few) can also access the area using the ridge road though the upper gate at the end of Callahan Road and drop down into the many climbing areas from the upper ridge.
 Trailheads from the ridge road have also become obscure and difficult to follow from lack of annual maintenance.
 Note: Log trucks have, and will take the right-of-way.
 Without open access, volunteer trail maintenance and cleanups strongly supported in the past have become difficult for local climbers to organize openly.

 Currently the Callahans only sees sporadic use by climbers.
 Once popular but more remote areas (by trail) such as Fantasy Island and Orphan/Inca are now in need of TLC.
 Therefore, many of the once three to four star climbs have become dirty or mossy and now one to two star.
 With the exception of the Mind Planet/Turtle Rock area just about all bolting used quality stainless steel anchors that are still in great condition today.
 Plated anchors are beginning to show signs of wear, but appear to still be in good shape.
 All but the sunniest routes will need a little brushing if you are the first to climb at the beginning of each season.
 Brushes are available in a community gear box located at the base of Turtle Rock.